In Go, an interface is a type that defines a set of method signatures. A type satisfies an interface by implementing all of its methods.

 Examples:

-Let's say you have a slice and want to sort it using the Sort function ↗ from the sort package.
+Sorting a slice using Sort function ↗ from the sort package.

 The Sort function accepts data that implements an interface.
 To pass the slice to it, we need to satisfy that interface ↗.
 It requires us to have Len() int, Less(i, j int) bool, and Swap(i, j int) methods.